TapwaveZodiac/novelaiUKB/docs/Glossary.md

 generate a response where the text cursor is, rather than at the end.
 Content after the text cursor is ignored by the AI.

+## Instruct

+*Generation*

+A moduel which lets the AI read instructions between {curly braces} and try to answer the request as best as possible, allowing you to directly tell the AI what to do.

 ## Inpainting

 *Image Generation*